-It is now a very simple matter to set up the combustion head, as this depends solely on the output developed by the burner in 2nd stage operation.
+It is now a very simple matter to set up the combustion head, as this depends solely on the MAX output developed by the burner.

 It is therefore essential to establish this value before proceeding to set up the combustion head.